COVID-19 Testing Clinic in Edinburg and Mission, TX

 – Helps to determine which public health measures need to be put in place to keep everyone safe

 Dr. Padmini Bhadriraju and her team at Catalyst Medical Group pride ourselves in offering quick and reliable services to the community.
 We also offer telemedicine appointments if you do not feel comfortable coming into the clinic.
-We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX, and Hidalgo TX.
+We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX and Palmview TX.